Harrison Ainslie: Transport

 The company built the first pier at Barrow in 1780, and another at Greenodd in 1781.
 They built an ore quay on the Ulverston Canal about 1799.
 The Lancaster shipping registers record the ownership of vessels from 1786.
 Between 1786 and 1890 the company owned at least 25 ships entirely, but they held shares in many more.
 Most of their ships were bought new and sold long before they were worn out.

 They owned a fleet of carts, for which they bred their own horses.
-In the steam age, the mines were served by narrow and standard gauge railways.
+In the steam age, the mines were served by narrow and standard-gauge railways.

 Blast furnaces

 Newland Furnace was built in 1747.
 There were some modifications in 1854 and the furnace was converted to hot blast in 1873.
 It closed in 1891.

-Lorn Furnace, Argyll, was built by the Newland Company in 1753.
+Bonawe Iron Furnace, Argyll, was built by the Newland Company in 1753.
 It worked until 1874.

 Backbarrow Furnace was built in 1711 by Rawlinson, Machell and others, jointly known as the Backbarrow Company.
 The furnace stack was taken down in 1770 and replaced with a new one.
 It was bought by Harrison Ainslie in 1818.
 The blowing cylinders were operated by steam power in later years and the furnace fuelled by coke from 1921.
 It worked until 1966.

 Duddon Furnace was built in 1736 by Kendall & Co, otherwise known as the Duddon Co.
 The Duddon company built the furnace at Argyll or Craleckan furnace in 1755.
 Craleckan furnace closed in 1813 but Duddon Furnace was bought by Harrison Ainslie in 1828.
 It worked until 1867, but according to one source, there was a final campaign in 1873 while Newland was under conversion to hot blast.

 Warsash Furnace, Hampshire was built by Harrison Ainslie in 1868, more than 100 years later than any other charcoal blast furnace in Britain.
 It closed in 1877.

 Dyfi Furnace, Cardiganshire, was built in 1755, by Kendall & Co., the owners of Duddon.
 It was not worked by Harrison Ainslie, but has many features in common with Newland, Bonawe, Craleckan and Duddon, namely: